ultravideo/uvgComm/kamailio/README.md

 ## Adding a test user

 In order for REGISTER-requests to be accepted by the Kamailio, the user has to exist in database.
-WITH_AUTH makes kamailio require password with each request from Kvazzup.
+WITH_AUTH makes kamailio require password with each request from uvgComm.

 kamctl control utility is used to add users.
 When asked for password, the default kamctl password for kamailio is "kamailiorw".
 Add user with following command:
 ```